gan-orlab/PD_costa_rica/README.md

-# Genetic analysis of Costa Rican Parkinson's disease cohort
+# Clinical and genetic analysis of Costa Rican patients with Parkinson's disease

 This repository contains the genetic data of the Costa Rican Parkinson's disease cohort.